FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: What is on-site analysis and how does this differ to laboratory analysis?

-A: On-site analysis is carried out at or near the point of sampling using accredited equipment or services, allowing faster results and operational response.
+A: On-site analysis is carried out at or near the point of sampling using accredited equipment or services, allowing for faster results and operational response.
 Laboratory analysis is undertaken at a fixed facility that samples need to be transported to and may involve more complex or specialised testing, but with longer turnaround times.
-Under the DWQAR, there is no inherent difference in validity between on-site analysis and laboratory analysis, provided both meet the same quality requirements.
+Under the Rules, there is no inherent difference in validity between onsite analysis and laboratory analysis, provided both meet the same quality requirements.

 Q: Can I use data from my continuous monitoring equipment instead of monitoring using analysis of grab samples?